Logo Voyage

 See

-[edit]- 1 Connemara National Park, Letterfrack, ☏ +353 95 41054, [email protected].
+• 1 Connemara National Park, Letterfrack, +353 95 41054, .
 Park 24 hr, Visitor Centre daily 9AM-5PM.
 The Park covers some 2000 hectares of mountains, bogs, heaths, grasslands and forests.
 Purple moorgrass cloaks the terrain; it's poor soil where many plants are nourished by eating the insects.
 The bugs also draw a lot of birdlife, but there's limited land fauna.
 The Visitor Centre sometimes puts on exhibitions and guided walks and talks.
+The park was extended in 2025.
 No park fees.
+Connemara National Park (Q1126279) on Wikidata Connemara National Park on Wikipedia

-- St Joseph's Church is in Letterfrack next to what is now the Old Monastery Hostel, see Sleep.
-It's an attractive neo-Romanesque building of 1924, but in 2020 is not in use; the history of its site mixes farce and tragedy.
+• St Joseph's Church is in Letterfrack next to what is now the Old Monastery Hostel, see Sleep.
+It's an attractive neo-Romanesque building of 1924 still in use, but its history mixes farce and tragedy.
 In the mid-19th century the landowners (Quakers from Bradford, Yorkshire) sought to alleviate post-famine poverty by developing the village.
-They sold the site in 1857 to a supporter of the Irish Church Mission, dedicated to converting Catholics to Protestanism.
+They sold the site in 1857 to a supporter of the Irish Church Mission, dedicated to converting Catholics to Protestantism.
 After 25 unsuccessful years that mission gave up and sold on, but made sure to sell to an equally staunch Protestant.
 They were duped: it was the Roman Catholic Archbishop of Tuam under a false name.
 He set up the place as St Joseph's Industrial School, run by the Christian Brothers, and from 1887 to 1974 it was a temple to physical and sexual abuse.
 It's reckoned 147 boys died here at the hands of the Brothers.
-Letterfrack was isolated: not only troublesome boys but dysfunctional priests could be consigned to oblivion here, but see Tuam for what was happening right under successive bishops' noses.
+Letterfrack was isolated: not only troublesome boys but dysfunctional priests could be consigned to oblivion here.

 Do

-[edit]- Hike the Twelve Bens.
-Only keep a careful count, as no-one is sure how many there are: the original Irish name Na Beanna Beola means "the peaks of Beola" who was a legendary giant.
-The highest, 6 Benbaun (Binn Bhán, "white peak"), is only 729 m (2392 ft), but like the others it rises sharply from lower country, with a pointed quartzite peak.
+6 Benbaun (Binn Bhán, "white peak") is the highest - only 729 m (2392 ft), but like the others it rises sharply from lower country, with a pointed quartzite peak.
 It's not a difficult climb but it's a 9-km (4- to 5-hr) slog, either up Gleninagh valley or by climbing Knockpasheemore and then traversing the long ridge; and then there's the getting back.
 A more popular hike is "the Glencoaghan Horseshoe", a line of peaks around the head of that U-shaped glen, which doesn't take in Benbaun.
 There are other "horseshoe" hikes around the other valleys, and their glaciated U-shapes provide some challenging rock-climbing.
 The "Twelve Bens Challenge" is a circuit of 28 km, 2530 m (8300 ft) elevation, and taking a rufty-tufty hillwalker 12–14 hours to complete.

-- Drive or cycle the Wild Atlantic Way.
-Coming from Clifden the suggested route is to follow the Sky Road until it loops back to N59, then branch west along the lane to Claddaghduff (for Omey Island) and Cleggan, then return to N59 to reach Letterfrack.
+• Wild Atlantic Way is a motoring itinerary round the coast from Donegal to Kinsale near Cork.
+Northbound from Clifden the suggested route is to follow the Sky Road until it loops back to N59, then branch west along the lane to Claddaghduff (for Omey Island) and Cleggan, then return to N59 to reach Letterfrack.
 From here take the lane north to Tully Cross and along the shore east to Killary fjord and Leenane.

-- Scuba dive off Renvyle.
-Scubadivewest are a PADI centre so you can learn here, but it's cold water — drysuit territory.
-Most divers would recommend that you learn in warm water eg Red Sea then venture into cold water once you've gained a basic qualification.
+• Scuba dive off Renvyle.
+Scubadivewest are a PADI centre so you can learn here, but it's cold water, drysuit territory.
+Most divers recommend that you learn in warm water eg Red Sea then venture into cold water once you've gained a basic qualification.

 Buy